A Beginner’s Guide to Growing a Camellia Bush

-The lovely waxen blooms of the camellia have for years been the symbol of southern elegance.
-Alabama has even chosen it for their state flower.
+The lovely waxen flowers of a camellia bush are a symbol of southern elegance.
+Alabama even chose camellias for the state flower.
 Camellias have a reputation for being somewhat difficult to grow, but if you’re willing to meet their needs, they’ll reward you with a long bloom season just when you need it most, between fall and spring.

 Though they’re strongly associated with the southern U.S., camellias are actually native to southeast Asia.
 They’re part of a large genus (Camellia), whose most famous member is one that’s regularly dunked in teacups around the world.
 C. sinensis flowers may be insignificant, but the leaves are grown and harvested to make tea of all kinds.

 All camellias need some protection from the hot afternoon sun as young plants.
 However, plants that receive no sun will struggle to flower.
 Morning sun and dappled afternoon shade are ideal.
 As the plants grow older, their own heavy foliage will provide protection from the sun for the roots.

 Check out easy-to-grow plants to add color to your shade garden.